Battle of Aleppo (2012–2016): Combatants

 Major Yasser Abdul Rahim, commander of Fatah Halab and field commander of the Sham Legion in Aleppo, coordinates an attack on YPG positions in Aleppo, 2 October 2015.

 At the beginning of the Battle of Aleppo, rebels reportedly had between 6,000 and 7,000 fighters in 18 battalions.
-The largest rebel group was the al-Tawhid Brigade and the most prominent was the Free Syrian Army, largely composed of army defectors.
-Most of the rebels came from the Aleppo countryside and from towns including Al-Bab, Marea, Azaz, Tel Rifaat and Manbij.
-A resident of Aleppo reportedly accused the rebels of using civilian homes for shelter.
-On 19 November 2012, the rebel fighters—particularly the al-Tawhid Brigade and the al-Nusra Front—initially rejected the newly formed Syrian National Coalition.
+The largest rebel group was the Islamist Al-Tawhid Brigade—a brigade in the overarching umbrella movement of the Free Syrian Army, which was initially composed of army defectors.
+Most of Aleppo's rebels however, came from the northern Aleppo countryside, from rural towns such as Al-Bab, Mare', Azaz, Tel Rifaat and Anadan.
+On 19 November 2012, the rebel fighters—particularly Al-Tawhid Brigade and Al-Nusra Front—initially rejected the newly formed Syrian National Coalition.
 However, the next day the rebels withdrew their rejection.

-By December, rebel fighters were commonly looting for supplies; they switched their loyalties to groups that had more to share.
+Residents of Aleppo reportedly accused the rebels of using civilian homes for shelter.
+By December, the various rebel brigades were commonly looting for supplies; they often switched their loyalties to groups that had more to share.
 This new approach led to the killing of at least one rebel commander following a dispute; fighters retreating with their loot caused the loss of a frontline position and the failure of an attack on a Kurdish neighborhood.
-The looting cost the rebel fighters much popular support.
+The common rebel practice of looting and occupation of civilian houses cost the rebel fighters much popular support, and even led some civilians to support President Assad.

-Islamic extremists and foreign fighters, many of whom were experienced and came from the ongoing insurgency in neighboring Iraq, joined the battle.
+Islamic extremists and foreign fighters, many of whom were experienced and came from the ongoing insurgency in neighboring Iraq, also joined the battle.
 Jihadists reportedly came from across the Muslim world.
 Jacques Bérès, a French surgeon who treated wounded fighters, reported a significant number of foreign fighters, most of whom had Islamist goals and were not directly interested in Bashar al-Assad.
-They included Libyans, Chechens, and Frenchmen.
-Bérès contrasted the situation in Aleppo with that in Idlib and Homs, where foreign forces were not common.
+They included Libyans, Chechens and Frenchmen.
+Bérès contrasted the situation in Aleppo with that in Idlib and Homs, where foreign forces were not as common.
 Some FSA brigades cooperated with Mujahideen fighters.
 By 2016, the rebel factions still included internationally recognized terrorist groups such as Al-Nusra Front; they numbered 1,000 fighters in October 2016.